pietermartin/umlg/doc/markdown/sqlg.md

         assertEquals(john, persons.get(0));
     }

-And the resulting sql on postgresql,
+And the resulting sql on Postgresql,

     SELECT
     	"public"."V_Person"."ID" AS "alias1",